 Prepared by Sana’a Center for Strategic Studies This document aims to guide readers toward substantive and important publications related to Yemen.
 Section A includes suggestions on how to get accurate and up-to-date information on the country.
 Section B lists academics and analysts who have written on Yemen.
-Section C outlines what the Sana’a Center views…Read more...
+Section C outlines what the Sana’a Center views as must-read publications on Yemen.…Read more...

 Read also in Publications

 The Sana’a Center Editorial - The Brinksmanship of a SAFER Disaster October 14, 2019 The Yemen Review